squarism/squarism.github.io/_posts/2009-06-22-making-tatris.markdown

 I absolutely loved seeing this state pattern work.
 I had forever wondered how games transitioned scenes and created save game files.
 Now I grok it.

 ### The Piece Bag

 At this point I had pieces falling, rotating, stacking etc.  I next did gameplay feel (where the player has a chance to move a piece at the last second, preventing cheating with "infinite spin").
 This also included polishing when a piece sticks and when the timer says a new piece is coming.
 In reality, it came down to procedural code ordering and some if statements.

 Gameplay feel was nice so next I polished it some more with a nicer way of generating random pieces.
-I read a thread on Quinn's official forums (a Mac Tetris clone) where they described a better method of getting random pieces <a href="http://www.tetrisconcept.com/wiki/index.php?title=Random_Generator">detailed on tetrisconcept</a>.
+I read a thread on Quinn's official forums (a Mac Tetris clone) where they described a better method of getting random pieces [detailed on tetrisconcept](http://www.tetrisconcept.com/wiki/index.php?title=Random_Generator "Random_Generator").
 It's simple enough:

 - put 7 pieces in a bag
 - jumble